pvlib/pvlib-python/docs/sphinx/source/modelchain.rst

     mc.pvwatts_dc??

-The ModelChain.pvwatts_dc method calls the pvwatts_dc method of the PVSystem object that we supplied using data that is stored in its own ``effective_irradiance`` and ``cell_temperature`` attributes.
-Then it assigns the result to the ``dc`` attribute of the ModelChain object.
+The ModelChain.pvwatts_dc method calls the pvwatts_dc method of the PVSystem object that we supplied when we created the ModelChain instance, using data that is stored in the ModelChain ``effective_irradiance`` and ``cell_temperature`` attributes.
+The ModelChain.pvwatts_dc method assigns its result to the ``dc`` attribute of the ModelChain's results object.
 The code below shows a simple example of this.

 .. ipython:: python